-Multiple etiologies have been attributed to the acute kidney injury (AKI) in patients with multiple myeloma.
-Hypercalcemia, volume depletion, hyperuricemia, hyperviscosity (rare) and toxicity due to intravenous radiocontrast media, nonsteroidal antiinflammatory agents, angiotensin converting enzyme (ACE) inhibitors or receptor blockers (ARB), all may contribute [2-6].
+Multiple etiologies have been attributed to acute kidney injury (AKI) in patients with multiple myeloma.
+Hypercalcemia; volume depletion; hyperuricemia; hyperviscosity (rare); and toxicity due to intravenous radiocontrast media, nonsteroidal antiinflammatory agents (NSAIDs), or angiotensin-converting enzyme (ACE) inhibitors or receptor blockers (ARBs) all may contribute [2-6].

 Myeloma cast nephropathy occurs most often in patients with high rates of production and excretion of immunoglobulin free light chains, which may be toxic to the tubules and form obstructing tubular casts, particularly if the patient is volume depleted .
-Other common renal lesions include primary amyloidosis, or light chain deposition disease [2,7].
-Concurrent presence of both myeloma cast nephropathy and either amyloidosis or light chain deposition disease can occur but is unusual [7-9].
+Other common renal lesions include primary amyloidosis or light chain deposition disease (LCDD) [2,7].
+Concurrent presence of both myeloma cast nephropathy and either amyloidosis or LCDD can occur, but is unusual [7-9].

 This topic review will discuss the treatment of typical causes of renal failure in patients with multiple myeloma, with a focus on myeloma cast nephropathy.
 The types of renal disease in multiple myeloma, the pathogenesis of myeloma cast nephropathy, amyloidosis and light and heavy chain deposition diseases, and the treatment of multiple myeloma are discussed separately.
 (See "Types of renal disease in multiple myeloma" and "Pathogenesis and diagnosis of myeloma cast nephropathy (myeloma kidney)" and "Pathogenesis of immunoglobulin light chain (AL) amyloidosis and light and heavy chain deposition diseases" and "Determination of initial therapy in patients with multiple myeloma".)